pagkly/Zed/Investopedia/Investopedia5/Upstream Guarantee.md

 # Upstream Guarantee

 > ## Excerpt
-> An upstream guarantee, also known as a subsidiary guarantee, is a financial guarantee in which the subsidiary guarantees its parent company's debt.
+> An upstream guarantee, also known as a subsidiary guarantee, is a [[Investopedia3/A Financial Guarantee Defined|financial guarantee]] in which the subsidiary guarantees its parent company's debt.

 ---

 Upstream Guarantee
 ## What Is an Upstream Guarantee?

-An upstream guarantee, also known as a subsidiary guarantee, is a [financial guarantee](https://www.investopedia.com/terms/f/financial-guarantee.asp) in which the subsidiary guarantees its parent company's debt.
+An upstream guarantee, also known as a subsidiary guarantee, is a [[[Investopedia3/A Financial Guarantee Defined|financial guarantee]]](https://www.investopedia.com/terms/f/financial-guarantee.asp) in which the subsidiary guarantees its parent company's debt.

 An upstream guarantee can be contrasted with a [downstream guarantee](https://www.investopedia.com/terms/d/downstream_guarantee.asp), which is a pledge placed on a loan on behalf of the borrowing party by the borrowing party's parent company or stockholder.